American Journalist Shelly Kittleson Freed After Kidnapping By Iran-Backed Militia In Iraq

 Kataib Hezbollah is affiliated with the Iranian Quds Force, which is part of the Islamic Revolutionary Guards Corps.

-It remains unclear if the looming deadline of 8 p.m.
-EST on April 7 that President Donald Trump has given Iran for a deal to be made played a role in her being set free.
+It remains unclear if the deadline of 8 p.m. on April 7 that President Donald Trump gave Iran for a deal to be made played a role in her being set free.

 See Trump’s full post, here:

-Over the past few weeks, Iranian officials have reportedly struggled to find common ground with U.S. negotiators, with a 45-day ceasefire in the war in Iran potentially remaining on the table.
+Over the past few weeks, Iranian officials reportedly struggled to find common ground with U.S. negotiators, but arrived at terms conducive for a 2-week ceasefire to the war late on April 7.

 During a news conference on April 6, President Trump spoke at length on the conflict, expressing his desire for the Strait of Hormuz to be reopened, stating, “We have to have a deal that’s acceptable to me, and part of that deal is going to be, we want free traffic of oil and everything else.”